By Gail Marsh

 Need an excuse?

 Guess what?
 September is “Drive the Great River Road Month.”
 Need I say more?
-Maybe I’ll see you somewhere along the way.
+Maybe I’ll see you somewhere along the way in a couple months.

 Other Midwest adventures